rorywalsh/CsoundPhaser3/README.md

 ## Acknowledgments

-Victor, Steven, John, and Hlolli for all the help with the Javascript stuff.
+Victor, Steven, and Hlolli for all the help with the CsoundWASM stuff.
 To the developers of Phaser3 and their enormous vault of online examples.
-And a special thanks to those on who took the time to answer my questions on the HTML5GameDev forums.
+And a special thanks to those on who took the time to answer my noobie questions on the HTML5GameDev forums.